-Though accelerators around the world (from Sierra Leone to Italy), the Unreasonable Institute runs mentorship and training programs for entrepreneurs tackling social and environmental problems.
+Though accelerators around the world (from Sierra Leone to Italy), Uncharted runs mentorship and training programs for entrepreneurs tackling social and environmental problems.
 Problems like poverty, lack of education, and access to clean water.
 The goal is for each company to impact 1,000,000 people.
 Participating entrepreneurs go through 5-day or 5-week boot camp to learn to fundraise, build teams, prototype, and scale their impact through peer learning, interactive curriculum, and interaction with mentors.

 Teju is also a Forbes 30 Under 30 Entrepreneur, an Inc. Magazine 30 Under 30 Entrepreneur, and a TEDx speaker.